-We understand that the well-being of your relative or loved one is of the utmost importance to you, and rest assured that our team shares those values.
-Our staff is a skilled multidisciplinary team of healthcare professionals and specialists, every one of whom is passionate about the welfare of your loved one, and fully dedicated to providing them with high-quality care throughout their stay.
+We understand that the well-being of your child is of the utmost importance to you, and rest assured that our team shares those values.
+Our staff is a skilled multidisciplinary team of healthcare professionals and specialists, every one of whom is passionate about the welfare of your child, and fully dedicated to providing them with high-quality care throughout their stay.

 We work with a culture of openness and transparency, so if you have any questions or concerns about our treatment or the quality of our care, please don’t hesitate to tell us.

 Delivering quality care is our top priority at Aaban, and our facilities play a vital part.
 With individual rooms complete with en-suite facilities, we aim to provide a homely environment that affords your loved one both space and privacy, making them feel as safe and comfortable as possible as we deliver high-quality treatment that’s tailored to their needs.

 These modern units, Providence and Moira, have been fully fitted with TV and music facilities, and several communal areas (including a communal kitchen and dining area) to give your loved one plenty of room and opportunities to socialise and spend time with their peers, should they choose.

 Both of our facilities have been purpose-built by specialist architects, with every aspect of them designed to help aid recovery as much as possible.
 They’re set in the heart of an existing local community, allowing your loved one to recover in privacy but not in isolation.

 Wherever possible, we aim to provide our young people with the option to visit the unit prior to admission, so we can provide a more complete introduction to what you can expect from our facilities.
 You’re welcome to accompany your loved one on this tour, to provide extra reassurance and support if you feel it might be needed.